slowernews/wisdom-tldr/README.md

 > *'Work friends are just that, work friends.
 Nothing more.'*

-> *'Never put too Much Trust in Friends, Learn how to use Enemies.' -- Robert Greene (2nd law of power)*
+> *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)*

+> *'You are the sum of the people you surround yourself.'*

 ===
 ###On mentorship and giving back